Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: Summary and conclusion

 This changes in the xy-type singlet-doublet model which supports the DM exchange term.
 The Fourier transform of the asymmetric exchange is non-vanishing at the $\bK_\pm$ points.
 Due to the doublet degeneracy there are now generally four modes present.
 The symmetric intersite exchange splits them only into two pairs if A,B sublattices are still equivalent, however even in this case the gap caused by the DM term is preserved at $\bK_\pm$.
 The remaining pair degeneracy is lifted throughout the BZ for sublattice-inequivalent CEF splitting or exchange, except along the $\Gamma M$ symmetry direction.

-The xy-type model with a nonzero DM term can support topologically nontrivial magnetic excitons even though there is {\it no magnetic order} present.
+{\blue In the xy-type model a nonzero DM exchange term exists which has not been considered before in the context of paramagnetic excitons.} It may support topologically nontrivial magnetic exciton bands even though there is {\it no magnetic order} present.
 This distinguishes the present model from all previous magnetic honeycomb models investigated \cite{kondo:15} which all use (anti-)ferromagnetic order as precondition to obtain topological magnon states.
 We have shown that indeed the nonzero Chern numbers of topological paramagnetic excitons are stable over a wide range of parameter space, in particular for all parameters in the A,B sublattice equivalent case.
 The peculiar structure of the underlying Berry curvature in the irreducible BZ sector has been mapped out.
-Furthermore we have shown within a continuum approximation for the sublattice-symmetric case that magnetic exciton edge modes inside the 2D bulk magnetic exciton gap at $\bK_\pm$ exist and their decay length is governed by the ratio of asymmetric DM exchange to symmetric inter-sublattice exchange.
+Furthermore we have shown within a continuum approximation for the sublattice-symmetric case that magnetic exciton edge modes inside the 2D bulk magnetic exciton gap {\blue caused by DMI} at $\bK_\pm$ exist and their decay length is governed by the ratio of asymmetric DM exchange to symmetric inter-sublattice exchange.
 This suggests to extend the present analysis and perform an investigation of edge states of the xy-type magnetic exciton model within a numerical diagonalization approach for various edge and stripe geometries of the honeycomb lattice.
 Because of the paramagnetic state time reversal symmetry is not broken and as a consequence these edge modes do not support a thermal Hall effect as another distinction to the magnon topological excitations in the magnetically ordered honeycomb lattice.
-However it is possible that, as in the magnetically ordered honeycomb models a finite temperature (pseudo-spin) Nernst effect \cite{cheng:16,kim:16,zyuzin:16} may exist in the paramagnetic exciton case which should be investigated based on the analysis in this work.
+However it is possible that, as in the magnetically ordered honeycomb models a finite temperature (pseudo-spin) Nernst effect \cite{cheng:16,kim:16,zyuzin:16} may exist in the paramagnetic exciton case which should be investigated based on the analysis in this work. {\blue Furthermore conduction electrons can easily couple to the gapless edge modes.
+This will modify their spectral properties which may be accessible by STM investigations.}